leifbr/f5certlabs/docs/class2/module12/lab1.rst

 The FTP connection is not affected because adding packet filter does not impact established connections.

 *Q2.
 Was ftp connection successful?
-If yes, why?*
+Why?*

 The attempt to establish a new FTP connection was blocked, because the packet filter rule applies to all new connection attempts

 *Q3.
 What did tcpdump reveal?
 Connection timeout or reset?*

-Tcpdump revealed multiple "S" (syn) attempts without receiving ack.
+Tcpdump revealed multiple "S" (syn) attempts without receiving ack or reset.
 This is indicating a connection timeout.

 *Q4.
 What did virtual server statistics for ftp20\_vs reveal?
 Why are